 David M. Pruessner, Texas Attorney at Law is a reputable Lawyer with an exceptional record and long list of clients.

-His sample insurance coverage cases include:
+My sample insurance coverage cases include:

 Labarre v.
 Occidental Chem.
 Co., 251 So.
 3d 1092 (La.
 Ct.
 App. – 2018) (assisting Louisiana trial counsel in a successful appeal regarding liability insurance coverage from National Surety for multi-million-dollar claims related to the catastrophic collapse of a salt dome in Louisiana, with parallel coverage litigation in Texas).